 And of course, the million-dollar question.
 While cost should not be the main factor in the final decision, you do need to consider the ROI to make sure you’re getting value out of it.

 As with any investment, your solution should provide some kind of return.
 In order to quantify that ROI, it’s best to define some specific metrics.
-Some solutions offer an easy self-assessment on time and cost savings (check out our ROI calculator, for example).
+Some solutions offer an easy self-assessment on time and cost savings.
 Make sure you take advantage of those tools.

 Beware of hidden or escalating costs such as increasing storage costs.
 Some vendors will not tell you about incremental costs over time, make sure you ask about additional costs and an explanation to justify costs.
 Some vendors also offer extra features, but chances are if you didn’t ask for them, you are not going to use them.